 Joint Inspection Team (JIT)

-The JIT is the national fire safety Joint Inspection Team, which is hosted by the LGA, and funded by DLUHC.
+The national fire safety Joint Inspection Team (JIT) is hosted by the Local Government Association (LGA), and funded by the Department for Levelling Up, Housing and Communities (DLUHC).

-The JIT was set up following the Grenfell fire tragedy to assist local authority environmental health teams to take enforcement action against private landlords which were slow to remediate blocks over 18 metres and clad in ACM to any extent.
+The JIT was set up following the Grenfell fire tragedy to assist local authorities to take enforcement action against tall building owners with unsafe buildings.

-The team inspects blocks using the Housing Act 2004 and associated powers of the 'host authority'.
-The JIT assesses the fire hazard and advises the ‘host’ council via an extensive report and Housing Health and Safety Rating System (HHSRS) risk assessment.
-Where there are serious problems, councils usually take enforcement action against landlords, using the evidence from JIT.
-The team can provide advice on wording of Improvement Notices and assistance with any subsequent appeals to the first-tier tribunal.
+The JIT are invited by local authorities and inspects blocks using the Housing Act 2004 and associated powers of the local authority.
+The JIT provides specialist fire safety advice and assesses the fire hazard and advises the local authority via an extensive report and Housing Health and Safety Rating System (HHSRS) risk assessment.
+Where there are serious problems, councils usually take enforcement action against landlords, using the evidence from the JIT.
+The JIT can provide advice on wording of Improvement Notices and assistance with any subsequent appeals to the first-tier tribunal.

 The remit of the team has been widened to cover all combustible cladding, and to provide council staff with training to enhance their understanding of fire hazards.
-It is hoped that trained council staff will have greater confidence in their own inspections and enforcement action.
-Subject blocks must be over 17.7m, measured from the lowest outside ground level to the highest occupied floor (which may include any roof garden or mezzanine in a duplex flat if applicable).
+The objective of the JIT is to give trained council staff greater confidence in their ability to undertake their own inspections and enforcement action.
+Subject blocks must be over 11m, measured from the lowest outside ground level to the highest occupied floor (which may include any roof garden or mezzanine in a duplex flat if applicable).
+Priority will be given to blocks over 18m.

-The team have drafted standard letters for use in Housing Act 2004 investigation & enforcement work, these can be found by joining our dedicated page on Knowledge hub (KHub).
-Included on the hub is a list of recommended phrases about blocks that may be used in enforcement action.
-On KHUB there is a guidance note and flowchart on how to tackle large numbers of potentially combustible clad residential blocks, which was developed through the London Councils Private Residential Blocks Group.
+A library of standard letters has been created for use in Housing Act 2004 investigation and enforcement work.
+These can be found by joining our dedicated page on Knowledge hub (KHub).
+This includes a directory of standard phrases to describe building defects to facilitate enforcement action.
+On the KHub there is a guidance note and flowchart on how to tackle large numbers of potentially combustible clad residential blocks, which was developed through the London Councils Private Residential Blocks Group.

 HHSRS worked examples